 In fact, CBD-dominant medical marijuana is almost completely THC-free.
 Moreover, it contains a minimal amount of the compound.
 As a result, you will not get high when taking cannabidiol wellness products.

 On the other hand, medical marijuana that contains THC causes the user to experience a high.
 Like CBD, there is also a range of medical symptoms and conditions that THC could alleviate.
 Examples of conditions that may benefit from THC are glaucoma, low appetite, and insomnia.

-This bill also legalized the sale of hemp-derived CBD products with no more than 0.3% THC content.
-This low level of THC makes it within the legal limits on the federal level.
+CBD in Texas was considered illegal for a very long time.
+This low level of THC makes it within the legal limits in Texas on the federal level.
 However, it does not permit the possession of CBD flowers, home cultivation, and personal hemp production.
 Law enforcement still views these derivative products as illegal.

 According to Texas laws, for legalized hemp, the CURT system is used by physicians to register and prescribe low-THC cannabis.
-This system does not require a registry identification card and there is no fee to participate in the program.
+This system does not require a registry identification card, and there is no fee to participate in the program.

 The other requirement is a prescription from a qualified physician.
-It is trickier to get a prescription for Texas CBD oil because only 20 doctors are qualified for this.
+It is trickier to get a prescription for legal in Texas CBD oil because only 20 doctors are qualified for this.
 Getting approval is a difficult task.